mattlean/sleep-score/README.md

 | Fair      | 7 hours | 7:00 – 8:59        |
 | Poor      | 3 hours | 3:00 – 6:59        |

-Note that we reasoned to use 3 hours as the minimum duration goal for the poor grade because Fitbit does not track sleep stages when the time asleep is under 3 hours for a session.
+Note that we reasoned to use 3 hours as the threshold for the poor grade because Fitbit does not track sleep stages when the time asleep for a session is under 3 hours.

 #### Deep Sleep Percentage Goal